tarantool/getting-started/front/tutorial/en/index.md

 **Important:** The name `bucket_id` is reserved.
 If you choose a different name, sharding will not work for that space.
 If you don't use sharding in the project, you can remove the second index.

-Tarantool uses `sharding_key` to figure out which field to use for sharding. <0>sharding_key</0> refers to the field in the space that is used for sharding.
-Tarantool takes the hash from this field during insertion, calculates the bucket number, and selects the right storage for writing data.
+To understand which field to shard data by, Tarantool uses `sharding_key`. `sharding_key` points to the field in the space by which records will be sharded.
+Tarantool will take a hash from this field when insert, will calculate the bucket number and select the required Storage for recording.

 Buckets may be repeated, and each storage stores a certain range of buckets.